The following summarizes biographical information for Senior Executives and select Non-Executive Personnel of TFG:

 Mr. Wilhelm has an A.A.S. in Forestry from Dabney S. Lancaster Community College.
 He is a Registered Forest Technician in West Virginia, a member of the Society of American Foresters and serves as a West Virginia Forestry Association Board Member.

-Mr. Bailey is Assistant Regional Director of Forest Operations for the Southern Region with reporting responsibility to the Senior Director in overseeing the on-the-ground management activities for approximately 630,000 of the acres in the region.
+Mr. Bailey is Regional Director of Forest Operations for the Southern Region with reporting responsibility to the Senior VP Forest Operations in overseeing the on-the-ground management activities for approximately 630,000 of the acres in the region.

 Prior to his employment with TFG, Mr. Bailey served as a Forester and GIS/Data Specialist for American Forest Management, Inc. Mr. Bailey’s responsibilities included property management, GIS operations and mapping, forest inventory and auditing, and data management.

 Mr. Bailey has a B.S. and M.S. in Forestry from the University of Tennessee.
 He is a Registered Forester in North Carolina and member of the Forestry Associations in Tennessee, Kentucky, and West Virginia.
 He is an active member of the Society of American Foresters, where he has served as East Tennessee Chapter Chair and Treasurer, Secretary/Treasurer, and Newsletter Editor for the Kentucky-Tennessee State Region.
 Mr. Bailey is also a proud Veteran of the United States Army ( 1987-92).